-Unabated, the economic crisis and, increasingly, climate change will exacerbate our third, democratic crisis.
-It is a crisis shaped not just by inequality between households, but by the gaps between our regions and nations.
-With tax, spend and policymaking still hugely centralised in Westminster and Whitehall, and local authority budgets bearing the brunt of cuts, many parts of the country have been left paddleless in economic rapids.
+The third is a democratic crisis, fuelled by a growing sense of powerlessness and lack of control in communities that have lost faith in a system that has failed them.
+It is a crisis shaped by inequality not just between households, but also between our regions and nations.
+With power still hugely concentrated in Westminster and Whitehall, and local authorities weakened by cuts, many parts of the country have been left paddleless in economic rapids.
+This has inflamed a growing sense of anger and disaffection with political institutions that seem incapable of delivering the change that people want.